 Moses earned a scholarship to play tennis at Piedmont College, where he was the number one singles and doubles players for three of his four years.
 He was the two time all conference player of the year for Piedmont College and won the conference championship in 2011.
 After graduating with a degree in Sports Marketing, he was the assistant Men's and Women's tennis coach at Piedmont college until 2015.
 He also completed his Masters in Business Administration during his tenure as assistant coach.

-In addition to tennis and business, Moses is also an actor who is represented by People Store Talent Agency.
+In addition to tennis and business, Moses is also an actor who is represented by Privilege Talent Agency.
 He loves to workout, play all athletics, travel, nature, and hanging out with his Siberian husky.
 Oh, and his favorite tennis player is Roger Federer.

 Quincy Jones is a professional tennis player, trainer, and coach who offers programs designed to help youth and adult players enhance both physical activity and personal performance.
 He has been recognized for creating The Adult Academy, a tennis training program he developed during his time as Director of Adult Programming for Silvia Tennis Academy.
 Quincy helped adult players benefit from the academy style training utilized by national junior competitors throughout the United States.
-In addition to coaching adults, Quincy has coached youth of all ability levels.
-He ran an elite high school program at Silvia Tennis Academy before coming to White Columns.
+Quincy has also coached youth of all ability levels.
+He ran an elite high school program at Silvia Tennis Academy before joining the Agape Tennis Academy team.

 MARKETING DIRECTOR/STAFF PROFESSIONAL